Local Dissipativity Analysis of Nonlinear Systems: Error bounds for function synthesis

 \section{Error bounds for function synthesis}

 \lemref \ref{lem:lemma_eq_bound} is an invaluable tool for ensuring that \ac{cpa} function adheres to a scalar inequality condition.
-In this section, we expand this tool to more complex conditions, \acp{lmi}. \Acp{lmi} are a valuable tool used to solve complex control analysis and synthesis problems through optimization.
-We develop novel error bounds for an \ac{lmi} on an n-simplex so that this tool can later be leveraged for dissipativity analysis.
+In this section, we expand this tool to more complex \ac{mi} conditions, which often codify complex control analysis and synthesis requirements.
+We develop novel error bounds for an \ac{mi} on an n-simplex and later leverage them for dissipativity analysis.

-Additionally, in \secref \ref{sec:lmiBound2}, an \ac{lmi} to enforce a scalar inequality constraint on a closed ball about the origin is developed.
-This result is later used for synthesis of combined \ac{cpa} and quadratic storage functions in dissipativity analysis.
+In \secref \ref{sec:lmiBound2}, an additional \ac{lmi} is developed to enforce a scalar inequality constraint over a closed ball about the origin.
+This is later used to combine \ac{cpa} and quadratic storage functions for dissipativity analysis.